The Ties that Bind

 It’s something we almost never think about on a day to day basis and are often quite puzzled as to why things aren’t working like they used to, even though we haven’t changed the winning formula.

 Continue Being Great, Just Don’t Be the Same

 Quick cut to a client meeting I had last fall: a CHR station was worried – their growth had stalled.
 At this time of year, he should have been seeing growth on the station.

-Since clients can track seasonal changes with RadioAnalyer they knew when to expect a change in listening due to a switch of seasons or the end of a school vacation, of if this was a real shift in behavior outside the norm.
+Since clients can track seasonal changes with RadioAnalyer they knew when to expect a change in listening due to a switch of seasons or the end of a school vacation, or if this was a real shift in behavior outside the norm.
 In their case, the station was flat to falling but should have been growing.
-The PD tells me:
+The Program Director tells me:

 “I don’t understand it, we didn’t change anything.
 We didn’t do anything to make them go away!”

 Since we could see the expected seasonal growth on other stations in the market, we knew this wasn’t a general loss in radio listening.
 I countered: